Mitigating errors in state preparation and measurement with noncomputational states: Noise learning with excited states

 In \cref{sec:experiment_mitig}, we split the error mitigation of SPAM errors.
 This requires a slow passive reset when learning the TREX correction factor $\langle Z^\star \rangle$ and when running the circuit in Fig.~\ref{fig:experiment}(b) to keep $\fsp$ consistent across all executed circuits.
 Furthermore, this correction is possible because the circuit only has Clifford gates.
 We can thus compute which qubits affect the raw observable resulting in Eq.~(\ref{eq:trexpp}).
-By contrast, a general and ideal error mitigation protocol is (i) fast, and (ii) mitigates both state-preparation and final measurement errors for general circuits.
+By contrast, an ideal error mitigation protocol is (i) fast, and (ii) mitigates both state-preparation and mid-circuit measurement errors for arbitrary circuits.

 We could avoid slow resets by executing a RabiEF experiment on the initial state resulting from a fast, active reset, consisting of a measurement and a feedforward $X$ gate conditioned on measuring a $\ket{1}$.
 For a RabiEF experiment to function properly, the reset must always prepare the same initial state of the form $(1-p_\text{sp})\ket{0}\!\bra{0} + p_\text{sp}\ket{1}\!\bra{1}$, i.e., with a negligible $\ket{2}$-state population.
 If such a reliable fast reset is available, we propose a noise learning and mitigation protocol that (i)~executes RabiEF with fast resets to learn $\fsp$, (ii)~runs MCB to learn $\fa$, $\fs$, and $\fc$, (iii)~runs gate noise learning, and (iv) mitigates state-preparation, gate, and measurement errors in the intended circuit, with schemes such as probabilistic error cancellation (PEC)~\cite{van2023probabilistic} or probabilistic error amplification (PEA)~\cite{kim2023evidence}.